 It’s been more challenging than ever the last couple of nights.
 Your gas has reached new proportions.
 You fart and belch like a man.
 Which I personally don’t mind, in fact, I find rather entertaining.
 It’s having to watch you grunt and squirm in such obvious agony when your gas gets you and won’t let go and not being able to do a damn thing about it that hurts me the most.
 I know on some level I should just let you work it out, and I do, I watch you and place a comforting hand on your belly while you wiggles, but it makes me cry.

 Second lesson in parenting- helpless empathy.

 I used to laugh at Moms who said they were still in their pajamas in the afternoon or were so exhausted they couldn’t see straight, thinking to myself,

 Why can’t they get it together?
 It’s not THAT hard…

 That was before this week.

-I was in my pj’s till the afternoon.
+I was in my pj’s until the afternoon.
 I feel like I want to cry I’m so tired.
-I’ve hit the wall.
+I’ve hit a wall.

-I actually thought I would miss the wall, bypass it, fly over it, I don’t know- I erroneously thought I’d passed it by without knowing it was looming in the distance waiting for me to smack head long into it.
-I should of learned long ago- anything I judge about another I experience ten fold.
+I actually thought I would miss the wall, bypass it, fly over it, I don’t know- I erroneously thought I’d passed it by without knowing it was looming in the distance waiting for me to smack headlong into it.
+I should have learned long ago- anything I judge about another I experience tenfold.